IEEEUCR/Pennant/readme.md

 ## Development
 This project shall be informally managed as IEEE@UCR's fifth project.
 Implementation and maintenance shall be done by a volunteer committee, led or advised by the Webmaster.
 Later, we could implement distinct lead positions similar to other projects.

 This project is different from IEEE@UCR's other projects as it focuses exclusively on software development.
 This should have greater appeal to the programming-oriented members who join IEEE@UCR.
 Furthermore, this project is independently run and not meant for any kind of hackathon or national competition.

-Should this project reach a state where development or maintenance is no longer needed, the Webmaster ought to plan another software project.
+This project is expected to change over time - should it reach a state where development or maintenance is no longer needed, the Webmaster ought to plan another software project.

 The purpose of this project is to provide professional-level experience while creating tools with long-lasting, real-world utility.